 Their taste is amazing.
 They are so addictive you just can’t eat just one.

 The decoration takes a lot of time.
-As it was the very first time we attempted decorating them it took about an hour for my daughter and I to finish them.
+As it was our very first time attempt decorating them, it took about an hour for my daughter and I to finish them.